Document Checklist for Foreign Founders: What to Prepare, Legalize, and Translate Before Forming a Company in Indonesia

 Setting up a business in Indonesia is an exciting opportunity for many foreign entrepreneurs.
+The country’s growing digital economy, strategic location, and investment-friendly reforms have made it one of Asia’s most attractive markets for new ventur.

+Setting up a business in Indonesia is an exciting opportunity for many foreign entrepreneurs.
 The country’s growing digital economy, strategic location, and investment-friendly reforms have made it one of Asia’s most attractive markets for new ventures.
 However, before signing the first notarial deed or applying through the OSS (Online Single Submission) system, foreign founders need to navigate one crucial step: document preparation and legalization.
 Missing, unverified, or untranslated paperwork is one of the top causes of incorporation delays for foreign investors in Indonesia.
+This guide will help you understand what to prepare, what needs legalization or translation, and how to make sure your company formation process goes smoothly.

 1. Why Documentation Matters in Indonesian Company Formation

+Indonesia requires every new company — especially foreign-owned ones (PT PMA or Perseroan Terbatas Penanaman Modal Asing) — to prove that its shareholders and managers are legitimate, properly authorized, and financially compliant.
+Authorities such as the Ministry of Law and Human Rights (AHU) and the Investment Coordinating Board (BKPM) rely heavily on verified documentation to process registration and issue licenses.
 For foreign founders, this means that every foreign-issued document (from passports to incorporation certificates) must be legalized or apostilled, translated into Bahasa Indonesia, and accepted by the notary before company establishment can proceed.

 2. Document Checklist for Foreign Founders